 Addendum to Blue Pencil no. 61—a missing type specimen

 Blue Pencil no. 61 Type Specimens 1486 to 1704 is a list of type specimens that have been digitized and made available online.
 It is not an attempt to list all known surviving type specimens.
-However, there is one undigitized specimen from this time frame that deserves to be mentioned since it was once part of the Gustav Mori collection whose contents have been digitized by the Goethe Universität.
-Riccardo Olocco called my attention to it.
-Here is what he has written:
+However, there is one undigitized specimen from this time frame that deserves to be mentioned: the 1525 Johannes Petri specimen that was in the library of the Börsenvereins in Leipzig prior to World War II and whose whereabouts today is unknown.
+Here is what Riccardo Olocco has written about it:

 There is another type specimen printed in the early 16th century that is shown by Gustav Mori in his Das Schriftgiesser-Gewerbe in Süddeutschland und den angrenzenden Ländern (1924) and also by Harry Carter in A View of Early Typography Up to about 1600 (p.
 114 and fig. 77).
 It was printed by Johannes Petri in Nuremberg in 1525.